Louis Longridge: Hamilton Academical

-Longridge played youth football for Barrachnie and Harmony Row, before signing with Bo'ness United in February 2012.
+Born in Glasgow, Longridge played youth football for Barrachnie and Harmony Row, before signing with Bo'ness United in February 2012.
 After signing for Hamilton Academical, Longridge made his debut in the Scottish Football League for them on 7 April 2012, in a 2–1 defeat against Raith Rovers.
 In May 2012, Longridge scored twice as Hamilton won the Reserve League Cup Final.
 He signed a new contract with Hamilton in June 2012, before signing a further one-year extension in May 2013.

 In March 2013, he stated that the club was no longer in a relegation fight, and was aiming to get as high in the table as possible.
 In March 2014 he signed a new two-year contract extension with the club.
 He moved on loan to Raith Rovers in January 2016, until the end of the season.

-In August 2020 he signed for Queen's Park.

 Falkirk

 In October 2017, he signed for Falkirk on an emergency loan deal until the start of January 2018, whereupon he signed a permanent deal until the end of the 2017–18 season.
 Longridge left Falkirk at the end of this contract, as the player and the club were unable to agree a new deal.